1. Key Characteristics

-The dewclaws are usually removed and the tails docked, but these practices are illegal in some countries and growing support worldwide seeks to outlaw them completely.
-Currently the American Kennel Club (AKC) website lists the breed standard to include removed dewclaws and penalizes any Weim that has not had its tail docked.
+The dewclaws are usually removed and the tails docked, but these practices are illegal in some countries, and growing support worldwide seeks to outlaw them completely.

 They are large enough to knock over small children and should be supervised when around them or small prey animals.

-They are prone to separation anxiety and do not do well when crated or kenneled for long periods of time.
-Outdoor kenneling is not recommended.
-Weims want to be with their family and may become distressed without regular contact.
+They are prone to separation anxiety and don’t love being crated or kenneled for long periods of time.
+And outdoor kenneling is especially not recommended; Weims want to be with their family and may become distressed without regular contact.